-Mental Health First Aid DOES NOT teach people to be therapists.
+Mental Health First Aid Workshops

 For more information please email firstname.lastname@example.org